SaurabhSuryawanshi/Excel-Dashboard/README.md

 Overview:-

-This Excel dashboard provides a comprehensive analysis of traffic violations across India.
+This Excel project provides a comprehensive analysis of traffic violations across India.
 It visualizes key metrics such as violation frequency, geographic distribution, trends over time, and penalty amounts.
 The dashboard aims to help policymakers, law enforcement, and researchers understand traffic patterns and improve road safety.